jharwell/sierra/README.rst

   to::

-    "OK SIERRA: Here is the environment and simulator/agent platform(s) I want to use, the deliverables I want to generate, and the data I want to appear on them for my research query--GO!"
+    "Here is the environment and simulator/platforms(s) I want to use, the deliverables I want to generate, and the data I want to appear on them for my research query--GO!"

-  Essentially, SIERRA handles the “engineering” parts of research on the backend, acting as a compiler of sorts, turning research queries into executable objects by generating experiments, configuring execution environments or engines, running the generated experiments, and processing experimental results to generate statistics, and/or visualizations.
-It also handles random seeds, algorithm stochasticity, and other low-level details.
+  Essentially, SIERRA handles the “engineering” parts of research on the backend, acting as a compiler of sorts, turning research queries into executable objects, running the "compiled" experiments, and processing results into visualizations or other deliverables.

-- It has deep support arbitrary parameter sweeps: numeric, categorical, etc.
+- It has deep support for arbitrary parameter sweeps: numeric, categorical, or any combination thereof.

 - It supports a wide range of execution engines/environments, and experiment input/output formats via plugins.
 SIERRA supports mix-and-match between all